mikemaccana/amps-in-the-trunk/README.md

 		});
 	});

-## SVGs aren't sized correctly, or I want a different layout for an image
+## The *imageOverrides* option - when SVGs aren't sized correctly, or I want a different layout for an image

 amps-in-the-trunk sets images to `responsive` by default.
 You can change that with `imageOverrides`.
 Also most SVGs have incorrect sizing.
 You could fix the SVGs, or you could override them with `imageOverrides`.